 Credit for Prior Learning can be awarded for education a student received while a member of the United States Armed Forces.

 - Military Transfer Assurance Guides (MTAG) The Ohio Department of Higher Education (ODHE) and Cuyahoga Community College are committed to the acceptance and awarding of college credit for training and experience in the United States Armed Forces or National Guard.
 ODHE's Ohio Articulation and Transfer Network (OATN) has begun the process of developing MTAGs to streamline and systemize the awarding of credit for military training, experience, and coursework.
 Military training and experience must be evaluated and approved by the American Council on Education (ACE) or a regional accrediting body, such as the Higher Learning Commission, to be included in Ohio’s statewide transfer guarantee for military training/experience.
 Learn more about ODHE's aligned military credit.

 - Learn more about ACE’s “Transfer Guide: Understanding Your Military Transcript and ACE Credit Recommendations”.

 - Standardized Training and Certification Programs

 Credit for Prior Learning can also be awarded for numerous standardized training and certification programs.
 Learn more through ACE’s “National Guide to College Credit for Workforce Training”.

 Bypass Credit may be awarded for learning attained through documented, valid academic and/or equivalent work experience, including professional certification/licensing and completion of formal training programs.
 Formal training programs include, but are not limited to, hospital-based and corporate education where requisite knowledge, skills, and competencies are documented.
-For more information on Bypass Credit, schedule an appointment with a counselor.
+To obtain a Bypass Credit Application Form, visit the Office of Academic Affairs on any campus.